-There are some crucial choices and checks to make when picking your next caravan, which will help you come to the right decision – first time!
+There are some crucial choices and exterior checks to make when you’re choosing the best used caravan, which will help you come to the right decision at the first time of buying.

-Take detailed notes while you are assessing the caravan and use any repairs that are required to negotiate the price down.
+Be sure to make detailed notes while you are assessing the caravan and use any necessary repairs to negotiate the price down.

-Don’t be seduced by any stylish touches if the practicalities of the van aren’t right for you.
+Don’t be seduced by stylish touches if the practicalities of the van aren’t quite right for you.
 You’ll quickly come to regret it.

 Before travelling to view, and even if you’re not intending to, ask the vendor if you can have the caravan checked over by an NCC AWS-approved technician (although this is advisable).
 If they have anything to hide, they probably won’t get back to you to arrange your viewing.

 So now, you’re there and the caravan is in front of you – what exterior checks should you be looking out for?
 We fill you in here.